• Skip to primary navigation

 • Spread coconut flakes on a single layer on a baking sheet and toast for 15-20 minutes in the oven until lightly browned.
 Let it cool down.

-• In a mixing bowl, combine toasted coconut and sugar , mix well.
+• In a large bowl, combine toasted coconut and sugar , mix well.

-• In a separate bowl lightly beat eggs with vanilla then add to the coconut mixture and mix.
+• In a small bowl lightly beat eggs with vanilla then add to the coconut mixture and mix.

 • Gradually add the dry milk until mixture forms something like a sticky dough.